 - Simmer chicken for 40 minutes, then remove lid and turn off heat.
 Remove chicken from broth and set aside, until cool enough to shred.
 Using a strainer, scoop out vegetables, bay leaves and peppercorns, discard.
 Remove skin from chicken and shred meat and place meat back into broth.

-- Slice remaining carrots and celery into 1/2 inch pieces, add to broth.
+- Slice remaining carrots and celery into 1/2 inch pieces, add to remaining liquid.
 Add chicken broth, bouillon cube and 1 teaspoon salt to broth and turn heat back on to medium-high.
 When lightly boiling, cook for 20 minutes until vegetables are tender.
 Add noodles and continue to cook for 6-10 minutes, depending upon the noodles you use.

 - Ladle soup into bowls and top with fresh parsley.
 Soup will freeze in containers for several months.
 Enjoy!